jbacher/coinbase-visualization/README.md

-very important to make changes in the passport-coinbase module as it is out of date in node_modules/passport-coinbase/lib/passport-coinbase/strategy.js
+very important to make changes in the passport-coinbase module as it is out of date

+eventually, changes will be made so the user would not manually have to do this

+in node_modules/passport-coinbase/lib/passport-coinbase/strategy.js
 ```javascript
 Strategy.prototype.userProfile = function(accessToken, done) {